-Adapted from Kia's well known Soul compact "tall wagon," the Soul EV has turned out to be just as popular.
+Sales of the Kia Soul EV, Model Year 2015, started in the U.S. in October 2014.
+Adapted from Kia's well known Soul compact "tall wagon," the Soul EV has turned out to be a very popular USA e-mobility choice.
 It's fun to drive and its boxy shape provides greater cargo-carrying capacity than many other EVs.
 60/40 split-folding rear seats offer up to 49.5 cubic feet of cargo space and storage options.
-The under-floor battery means plenty of interior space for passengers and your stuff.
+The under-floor battery means plenty of interior space for passengers and all your transportables.

 Tall drivers like the Soul EV's lower seat cushions, which provide additional headroom.
-The EV's height and upright stance make it exceptionally easy to get in and out of: an attribute six footers are keen to find.
-There's plenty of head room and leg room, but three adults sitting in the back will feel slightly cramped – Kia says it's a 5 person car, but it's really a 4 person car.
+The EV's height and upright stance make it exceptionally easy to get in and out of: an attribute that six footers are keen to find.
+There's plenty of head room and leg room, but three adults sitting in the back will feel slightly cramped – Kia says it's a 5-person car, but it's really a 4-person car.

 Soul EV is packed with lots of Next-Level Tech, including an an Organic LED (OLED) 3.5-inch display to the climate-control technologies that maximize driving range, and a free smartphone UVO eco app which provides battery-status alerts, adjusts in-car climate and schedules charging hours.
 Soul EV's 8-inch command center provides real-time data, finds charging stations.
 Via a compatible iPhone it will connect you to Apple Carplay™.
 Smart active safety systems, such as Hill-Start Assist Control (HAC) and the Brake Assist System (BAS), work automatically by sensing and adapting to your driving conditions.
 The Traction Control System (TCS) assists in avoiding wheel spin when you accelerate.
 Electronic Stability Control (ESC) helps you stay on course with improved stability.
 Vehicle Stability Management (VSM) offers increased steering control.
 When you decelerate or go downhill, the regenerative braking system recovers kinetic energy via friction that would be otherwise be lost.
 This energy goes directly to recharging the battery.